Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: Motivation Related Work

-Notably, the linearization of the constraints $g$ and $h$ may not produce a QP subproblem that is feasible, meaning that there may not exist any $dx$ that satisfies the linearized constraints \cref{eq:qp_subproblem:ineq_constraints,eq:qp_subproblem:eq_constraints}.
+Notably, the linearization of the constraints $g$ and $h$ may not produce a QP subproblem that is feasible, meaning that there may not exist any $dx$ that satisfies the linearized constraints \cref{eq:qp_subproblem:constraints}.
 In this case, the SQP solver either terminates with a suboptimal point or a specialized routine needs to be run in order to reduce the infeasibility.
 For example, when SNOPT encounters an infeasible subproblem, it enters \textit{elastic mode} and solves a new optimization where the constraints are relaxed using $\ell_1$ penalty functions~\citep{gill2005snopt}.
 This is advantageous over other choices, such as an $\ell_2$ penalty, as the $\ell_1$ norm encourages sparsity in the constraint violation.
 This means the optimizer can naturally identify the constraints that are the most difficult to satisfy.
-Similarly, stabilized SQP methods attempt to regularize the constraints at every step, but this requires determining a suitable regularization through another process~\citep{wright1998superlinear,hager1999stabilized}.
 In the context of mixed integer NLPs, infeasibilities are very likely to occur during the branch and bound process, so their fast and robust identification is crucial~\citep{gill2011sequential}.